nodejs/node/CONTRIBUTING.md

 #### Abandoned or Stalled Pull Requests

-If a pull request appears to be abandoned or stalled, it is polite to first check with the contributor to see if they intend to continue the work before checking if the they would mind if you took it over (especially if it just has nits left).
+If a Pull Request appears to be abandoned or stalled, it is polite to first check with the contributor to see if they intend to continue the work before checking if the they would mind if you took it over (especially if it just has nits left).
 When doing so, it is courteous to give the original contributor